sebhc/sebhc/mcz/readme.md

 - Caveats:
 - Currently requires a RIO bootable system and will only write to preformatted RIO disks
 - Plan moving forward:
-- Convert FORMAT program to binary hex so can upload using MCZ debug console so can format disks (not sure if this will work)
+- Convert FORMAT program to binary hex so can upload using MCZ debug console so can format disks (does not work - requires RIO OS functions)
 - Convert MCZIMAGER client to binary hex so can upload using MCZ debug console so can receive disk images and write to floppy disk
 - Imager currently uses MCZ console serial port to send/receive disk images
 - Host software is written in Unity C# so can port to pretty much all platforms (Linux, OSX, PC)